EmmaBest/ArchiveSearch/README.md

-# ArchiveSearch
+# ArchiveSearch v0.1
-Plugins to let you right click on text in the browser and then search FOIA and government archives for the highlighted terms
+Plugins to let you right click on text in the browser and quickly search FOIA and government archives for the highlighted terms.

+* <a href="https://github.com/EmmaBest/ArchiveSearch/blob/master/Chrome%20Config">Chrome Browser Installation and Configuration</a>